 We won’t know unless we ask those pesky UFO questions…and that’s cool.
 That’s why we’re here.

-One thought on “Havana Syndrome and the UFO Problem”
+3 thoughts on “Havana Syndrome and the UFO Problem”